-We believe you.
-In May 2020 Liverpool John Moores University (LJMU) contacted onEvidence to discuss a BAME-targeted health communication and guidance.
-The COVID-19 lockdown had seen an unprecedented increase in reports of domestic abuse and homicides.
-As part of an equality, diversity and inclusion initiative, LJMU wanted to create a campaign to support university staff and students who might be victims or at risk of domestic abuse.
+In May 2020 Liverpool John Moores University (LJMU) commissioned onEvidence to develop BAME-targeted health communications and guidance.
+The COVID-19 lockdown had seen an unprecedented increase in reports of domestic abuse and homicides across the UK.
+As part of a equality, diversity and inclusion initiative, LJMU wanted to create a campaign to support university staff and students who might be victims or at risk of domestic abuse.
 Specifically, they wanted to include BAME people who had, for the most part, been ignored in the government’s domestic abuse agenda, and the mainstream media conversation.

-Our brief at onEvidence was to develop the idea, and to design a campaign based on pedagogic and research evidence to deliver the communication and associated guidance.
+Our brief at onEvidence was to develop the project, and to design a campaign based on pedagogic and research evidence to deliver the communication and associated guidance.